DeepLangAI/LingoEDU/README.md

 ## Introduction

-This repository contains the code of paper [From Context to EDUs](https://arxiv.org/abs/2512.14244), which introduce the EDU-based Context Compressor, a novel explicit compression framework designed to preserve both global structure and fine-grained details.
+This repository contains the code of paper [From Context to EDUs](https://arxiv.org/abs/2512.14244), which introduces the EDU-based Context Compressor, a novel explicit compression framework designed to preserve both global structure and fine-grained details.
 Empirical results demonstrate that our method achieves state-of-the-art structural prediction accuracy and significantly outperforms frontier LLMs while reducing costs.
 Furthermore, our structure-aware compression substantially enhances performance across downstream tasks ranging from long-context tasks to complex Deep Search scenarios.

 ## Performance